Real Estate Q&A Series

 Analysis

 Apply the Rule to the Facts: The last deed shows three co‑owners, one now deceased.
 The search must first determine whether the deed gave survivorship rights; if not, the decedent’s share moved to heirs/devisees at death.
-The attorney then checks the Estates Division for a will, PR appointment, and creditor‑notice status to decide if a PR must join the deed (especially within two years of death).
+The attorney then checks the Estates Division for a will, PR appointment, and creditor‑notice status to decide whether PR involvement is needed (especially within two years of death).
 Finally, lien and judgment searches run against the living co‑owners and anyone who inherited the decedent’s interest.

 Process & Timing